ASHISHSINGHNEGI/price-table/README.md

 # price-table
-this is a single page showing prices
+this is a single webpage showing the price of different level.